-- 4.1 The school will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part three of 'Keeping Children Safe in Education' (2019).
-This section should be read in conjunction with the school's Safer Recruitment Policy. - 4.2 The governing body will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.
+- 4.1 The school will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part Three of 'Keeping Children Safe in Education', 2021.
+This section should be read in conjunction with the school's Safer Recruitment Policy. - 4.2 The governing board will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.

-The following members of staff and governors have undertaken Safer Recruitment training Mr. Christopher Grey Mrs. Elizabeth Jenkin Mrs. Polly Stanton Rev. Simon Talbott
+The following members of staff and governors have undertaken Safer Recruitment training

+Mr. Christopher Grey

+Mrs. Elizabeth Jenkin

+Mrs. Polly Stanton